Model Driven Telemetry (MDT) Input

 Data Format

 NFO receives MDT data and processes it.
-The raw MDT messages (in XML or JSON format) are then forwarded to the configured Outputs.
-You can choose to receive the data in JSON format by enabling the JSON Output option in the MDT Input configuration.
-Example MDT Data (JSON):
+The raw MDT messages (converted to JSON format) are then forwarded to the configured Outputs.

 {